asbhogal/Palindrome-Checker/README.md

 </div>

-A simple tool which checks if a word entered is a palindrome (ie. one which reads the same backwards as frontwards e.g. level, refer) and created using vanilla HTML5 CSS3 (SCSS) and JavaScript.
+A simple tool which checks if a word entered is a palindrome (ie. one which reads the same backwards as frontwards e.g. level, refer) and informs the user whether it is or not.
+This has been created using vanilla HTML5, CSS3 (SCSS) and JavaScript.

 <strong>Features</strong>
  - Stylish, modern UI